LikoIlya/WorkflowSimpleService/CONTRIBUTING.md

 ## Submit a pull request

-On github interface, click on `Pull Request` button.
+On GitHub interface, click on `Pull Request` button.

 Wait CI to run and one of the developers will review your PR.
 ## Makefile utilities